patelom864/nasdaq-itch-orderbook/README.md

 ## Status

-Phase 1 (parser and message census) — complete.
-Phase 2 (order book) — not started.
+Phase 1 (parser and message census): complete.
+Phase 2 (order book): not started.

 ## In scope